A dwelling in a green area having a 7 star NatHERS rating

 Star rating scheme doesn’t cover Class 1b buildings, For more information on building classes, click here.

-What Are the PROS and CONS of NatHERS Star Rating?
+What Are PROS and CONS of NatHERS Star Rating?

 Getting a 6 star energy rating in Victoria depends on your house design, obviously.
 The table on the right shows the minimum performance requirements in accordance with the NCC 2019 provisions.
 However, having these minimum thermal performance requirements will not grant you a 6 star energy rating in Victoria.
 To achieve a cost-effective NatHERS Certificate, your house design must be similar to a standard house design (in the eyes of the NCC) as much as possible.
 Consequently, some of the standard house design characteristics (as obtained from the NCC 2019) is described below.